benflinn/habitman/README.md

 Install node.js.

 Install global dependencies:
-npm install -g yo
+"npm install -g yo",
-npm install -g bower
+"npm install -g bower ",
-npm install -g grunt-cli
+"npm install -g grunt-cli ",
-npm install -g gulp
+"npm install -g gulp"

 Clone the repo, go to that folder in command prompt, and install the rest of the dependencies, with 'bower install' an 'npm install'.